A note on Ratliff-Rush filtration, reduction number and postulation number of $\mathfrak m$-primary ideals: Ratliff-Rush filtration mod a superficial sequence

 \section{Ratliff-Rush filtration mod a superficial sequence}

-In this section, we extend the theorem by Marley \cite[Theorem 2.3]{tjm} in a Cohen-Macaulay local ring of dimension $d$.
-We observe that the stronger condition on the depth of the associated graded ring can be replaced by the weaker condition on the good behaviour of the Ratliff-Rush filtration with respect to $I$.
-First, we recall the behaviour of the Ratliff-Rush filtration of an ideal $I$ mod a superficial sequence \cite[Section 4]{tjp2}.
+We suggest the reader that while reading this section, it is a good idea to refer to the paper \cite{tjp2}.
+In this section, we extend the theorem by Marley \cite[Theorem 2.3]{tjm} for Cohen-Macaulay local rings of dimension $d$.
+We observe that the stronger condition on the depth of the associated graded ring can be relaxed to a weaker condition on the good behaviour of the Ratliff-Rush filtration with respect to $I$.
+We recall the good behaviour of the Ratliff-Rush filtration of an ideal $I$ mod a superficial sequence from \cite[Section 4]{tjp2}.